 Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
-Include a Copayment, Coinsurance or Both. must be received from a Designated Provider.
+Transplantation Ser vices Prior Author rization Requirement transplant arises (In addition, for Out For Out-of-Network Benefits you must obtain prior authorization as soon as the possibility of a transplant arises (and before the time a pre-transplantation evaluation is performed at a transplant center).
+In addition, for Out-of-Network Benefits you must contact the Claims Administrator 24 hours before admission for scheduled admissions or as soon as is reasonably possible for non-scheduled admissions (including Emergency admissions).
+What Is the Network Non Network For Network Benefits, Copayment or Coinsurance You Pay?
+This May Include a Copayment, Coinsurance or Both.
+20% 40% transplantation services must be received from a Designated Provider.
 The Claims Administrator does not require that cornea transplants be received from a Designated Provider in order for you to receive Network Benefits.
-Does the Amount You Pay Apply to the Out-of-Pocket Limit?
-Network Yes Non Network Yes Does the Annual Deductible Apply?
-Network Non Network Yes Yes Urgent Care Center T I., ., . Т What Is the Copayment or Coinsurance You Pay?
+Does the Amount Network Non Network You Pay Apply to the Out-of-Pocket Limit?
+Yes Yes Does the Annual Network Non Network Deductible Apply?
+Yes Yes Urgent Care Center Services What Is the Network Non Network In addition to the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
-Network \$50 per visit and 20% for Covered Health Care Services from a Primary Care Physician Non Network 40% In addition to the Copayment stated in this section, the Copayments/Coinsurance and any deductible for the following services apply when the Covered Health Care Service is performed at an Urgent Care Center: Lab, radiology/X-rays and other diagnostic services described under Lab, X-Ray and Diagnostic - Outpatient.
-Major diagnostic and nuclear medicine described under Major Diagnostic and Imaging - Outpatient.
-Outpatient Pharmaceutical Products described under Pharmaceutical Products - Outpatient.
-Diagnostic and therapeutic scopic procedures described under Scopic Procedures -
+20% 40% Copayment stated in this section, the Copayments/Coinsurance and any deductible for the following services apply when the Covered Health Care Service is performed at an Urgent Care Center: Lab, radiology/X-rays and other diagnostic services described under Lab, X-Ray and Diagnostic - Outpatient.
+Major diagnostic and nuclear medicine described under Major